rcchirwa/insight_data_engineering_code_mix/README.md

 ####Working with the Unit Tests:

 Unit Tests have been added for potential regression testing purposes.
-The only non-standard library that might be required for to run the tests is the mock library used to mock during unit testing.
+The only two non-standard libraries that might be required for running the tests are nosetest and the mock library used run the tests and mock out dependencies respectively.

-The tests can be run from the command lines as follows:
+The tests can be run from the command lines will in the root of the projects (the directory above the tests) as follows:

-`$ python tests.py -v`
+`$ nosetests`

 The output will tell you if the tests are still valid after potential refactoring or code changes.